engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 warning "gatsby-plugin-postcss-sass > gatsby-1-config-extract-plugin > extract-text-webpack-plugin@1.0.1" has unmet peer dependency "webpack@^1.9.11".
 ```

-The only warnings left is the one for `@types/react`, which we confirmed was erroneous because an acceptable version was returned when we ran `yarn list @types/react`.
+The only warning left is the one for `@types/react`, which we confirmed was erroneous because an acceptable version was returned when we ran `yarn list @types/react`.

 We can double check with `yarn install --check-files`